 Cutting costs means reduced capacity

 In a global economic crisis, costs have to be cut by reducing discretionary spend on projects or reducing overheads.
-For many companies that unfortunately means temporary layoffs or more permanently reducing the wage bill.
+For many companies in the UK that unfortunately means furloughing staff or more permanently reducing the wage bill.
 It is a fine line between staying afloat and being ready for the expected upturn.

 The future of work is now.
 Home-working, e-learning, smaller more tactical projects delivering benefits often and rapidly, and flexible resourcing are all essential now and likely to remain in place long after the pandemic has been beaten.